Why Your Carefully Calculated Prepper Food Supply May Not Be Enough (And What You Can Add)

 - Nutritionally complete meal replacements – these are useful to have around if someone has been ill and is not yet able to return to a solid diet.
 While perhaps not the most “whole food” choice, they make a great addition to bug-out bags and backpacks as they have a high calorific value and are protein based.
 If you get the individual packets as a dry powder to mix with water they hardly add any weight to a pack.

 - Dry milk – this adds protein in a shelf-stable format (as well as a sense of normalcy for kids – or grown-ups – who like cereal and chocolate milk.)
-I use this hormone-free brand – some of the less-expensive stuff that you can buy is from cows treated with growth hormones.
+I use this brand.

-- Additional stored food – I like a combination of buckets of dehydrated food that take up little space in your stockpile and are already packaged for the long term along with #10 cans of healthy additions like fruits and vegetables.
-We also keep on hand some vegetable soup mixes, freeze-dried meats, and freeze-dried vegetables that can easily be added to other dishes for extra nutrients.
+- Additional stored food – I like a combination of buckets of dehydrated food that take up little space in your stockpile and are already packaged for the long term along with healthy additions like freeze-dried fruits and vegetables.
+We also keep on hand some vegetable soup mixes, freeze-dried meats, and freeze-dried eggs that can easily be added to other dishes for extra nutrients.

 - Protein powder – An unflavored version can be added to all of those rice and pasta emergency dishes for a healthy dose of protein.
 This brand, while expensive, is completely free of additives and chemicals.
 We also stir it into creamy soups and mashed potatoes.
 Flavored protein powders can be added to water for a sweet beverage with some nutritional value.
 There are less expensive brands you can add instead, but be warned that they may contain chemicals, additives, HFCS, and fillers that some people will not wish to consume.
 “Gainers” are used by bodybuilders to get a lot of calories in one shot and can be used post-collapse for the same reason.
 This one adds 1600 calories per serving.